TinEye/tineyeservices_php/README.rst

-TinEye Services API Python client
+TinEye Services API PHP client
 =================================

 **tineyeservices** is a PHP client library for the MatchEngine, MobileEngine,